sotonfencing/sotonfencing.github.io/training.md

 **Saturdays from 16:30 until 18:30, in the [Old Sports Hall, Union Building (42)][OldSportsHall].**

-This session is focussed on beginner fencers.
+This session is focused on beginner fencers.
 Our coach and more experienced members will give introductory training in foil fencing, covering posture, footwork, and blade work.
 A typical session starts with warm up exercises or games, followed by teaching and a chance to practice by fencing both novice and experienced fencers.

 ### Intermediate and advanced sessions ###